Episode #40: World-Class Routers

 #2) A Modem.
 Connecting to the Internet requires a modem, the device that our ISP allows (or “provisions”) to connect to their servers.
 Once connected, we gain access - through the ISP’s network - to the Internet.
 For those of us with one, stationary, desktop computer, a modem is all we might need to connect to the Internet.
 For everyone else, we need a way to connect other pieces of equipment to the Internet at the same time.

 #3) An Ethernet Cable.
-These cables, usually thick and colorful, help connect devices which manage the flow of data.
+These cables, usually thick and colorful, help connect devices that manage the flow of data.
 What other device would you need to connect your modem to?
 Glad you asked!

 #5) Network Devices.
 Any device on our network — computers, smartphones, tablets, and smart home devices —is considered a network device.
 These devices gain access to the Internet from our router, either by plugging directly into it with an Ethernet cable or - as is usually the case - via Wi-Fi.